apita1423/libraryadventure-pp3/README.md

 # Library Adventure
-Library Adventure is a text-based adventure game.
-The player is someone visitng the library and notices a book on the shelf.
-The players start reading and is transported to a far way land where the players meets a wizard.
-The player is given two choices through the storyline and with every correct answer he is
+Library Adventure is my third project for Code Insitiute.
+The idea came from always enjoying the thought of jumping into a book that you love and experiencing the world and sometimes living through the adventure of the story.

+Text-based adventure have come a long way, but there something nostalgic when seeing the white blinking button waiting for your next move.
+So, I combined the two ideas of jumping into a book and going on adventure, but like they did in the olden days.

 Library Adventure is Live!
 Visit [Here]().
 Have a great adventure!